ezgnicmy/legendary-spoon/README.md

 ## The command listing

 usage: main.py [-h] [-s [PROGRAM_ALIAS [PROGRAM_PATH ...]]]

                [-p TEXT2SPEECH_PROGRAM_ALIAS_OR_PATH] [-i INPUT_FILE]

                [-v VIDEO_PROGRAM] [-o OUTPUT_FILE] [--imgdir IMAGE_DIRECTORY]

                [--resolution WIDTHxHEIGHT] [--animation]

-               [--imgduration IMAGE_DURATION]
+               [--imgduration IMAGE_DURATION] [--voice VOICE_NAME_PARTIAL]

 Text-to-Video Converter

 optional arguments:

-  -h, --help            show this help message and exit -s [PROGRAM_ALIAS [PROGRAM_PATH ...]]
+  -h, --help            show this help message and exit

+  -s [PROGRAM_ALIAS [PROGRAM_PATH ...]]

-                        Save a program path, syntax PROGRAM_ALIAS PROGRAM_PATH {PROGRAM_ALIAS PROGRAM_PATH}, is read before -p
+                        Save a program path, syntax PROGRAM_ALIAS PROGRAM_PATH
+                        {PROGRAM_ALIAS PROGRAM_PATH}, is read before -p
                         allowing you to immediately use it.
-You can give multiple -s flags and they will all be processed.
+You can give
+                        multiple -s flags and they will all be processed.

   -p TEXT2SPEECH_PROGRAM_ALIAS_OR_PATH

+                        The preset program path alias or the full TEXT2SPEECH
+                        program path, use -s flag to set a preset

+  -i INPUT_FILE

-                        The preset program path alias or the full TEXT2SPEECH program path, use -s flag to set a preset -i INPUT_FILE         The text file used to generate the audio file text-to- speech style from.
+                        The text file used to generate the audio file text-to-
+                        speech style from.

+  -v VIDEO_PROGRAM

-  -v VIDEO_PROGRAM      The path to the video generation / converter /
+                        The path to the video generation / converter /
-                        rendering program such as ffmpeg, used to put the speech into a video.
+                        rendering program such as ffmpeg, used to put the
+                        speech into a video.

+  -o OUTPUT_FILE

-  -o OUTPUT_FILE        The output file name.
+                        The output file name.
 Usually defaults to output.[EXT]
-                        (.wav and .mp4), depending on the used text-to-speech program.
+                        (.wav and .mp4), depending on the used text-to-speech
+                        program.

   --imgdir IMAGE_DIRECTORY

-                        The directory where the images for the image slideshow are..
+                        The directory where the images for the image slideshow
+                        are..

   --resolution WIDTHxHEIGHT

+                        Set the video resolution (default: 640x360)

+  --animation

-                        Set the video resolution (default: 640x360) --animation           Enable to switch off random image order.
+                        Enable to switch off random image order.

   --imgduration IMAGE_DURATION

+                        The time in seconds a single image is shown before the
+                        next one

+  --voice VOICE_NAME_PARTIAL

-                        The directory where the images for the image slideshow are..
+                        The name the voice chosen for the text-to-speech

 For example, type 'python main.py -s balcon FULL_FILE_SYSTEM_PATH_TO_BALCON -i text_for_speech.txt -p balcon -o output.wav' to produce a computer-voiced